When you need to borrow money but don’t want to deal with the uncertainty of credit cards, a personal loan is a smart option to consider.

 If you’re on the fence about borrowing money, keep in mind that there are many reasons why a personal loan may be a viable option for you.
 Perhaps you want to consolidate high interest debt with a new loan that features a lower interest rate and better terms.
 Maybe you need to remodel your kitchen or fix your car that has been broken down for months.
 Whatever the reason, a personal loan offers a predictable way to borrow money without any surprises.

 But what do you do if you can’t get a personal loan on your own?
-A cosigner could help you qualify for funds.
-Here’s what you should consider before applying with a cosigner, plus personal loans that accept cosigners.
+A cosigner or co-borrower could help you qualify for funds.
+Here’s what you should consider before applying with a cosigner or co-borrower, plus personal loans that accept cosigners or co-borrowers.

 When should you find a personal loan cosigner?